eceibrahim/data_acquisition/README.md

 2- Time out error .

 # Error handling :
 1- Turn on/off led with rate 1/200  HZ .
+2- Enter the system in the defined state

 # Peripherals :